ab492/ThermoPi/README.md

 - https://pimylifeup.com/raspberry-pi-temperature-sensor/

 ## To Do List
-Add error handing when POST call fails.
+- Add error handing when POST call fails.
 Maybe it could send an email so I'm aware?
+- Could also add email error handling when the sensor timesout too?